-Conducted by Christopher Hogwood, The Academy of Ancient Music performs Wolfgang Amadeus Mozart’s Symphony No. 16 in C major, K. 128.
+Conducted by Jonathan Griffith, the Croatian Chamber Orchestra performs Wolfgang Amadeus Mozart’s Symphony No. 16 in C major, K. 128.
 This symphony is one of many written during the period in which Mozart stayed in Salzburg, between two trips to Italy.
 It is the first of three symphonies composed by Wolfgang Amadeus Mozart in May, 1772, when the composer was sixteen years old.

 2. Andante grazioso, 2/4 The oboes and horns drop out of the second movement, which is another essay in sonata-allegro form, written for the strings alone.